 No one likes a long line, especially if your business is a quick service restaurant or coffee shop.
 Your point of sale must be a fluid part of your business and every transaction.
 These should be hurdle free.
 Starbucks joined this game early and has created incredible customer retention in part due to their mobile app rewards program.

 Touch and mobile payments are becoming more ubiquitous.
 Do the same with your loyalty and rewards cards.
 No one wants to carry a dozen punch cards around with them.
 Rather, build it into your point of sale.
 It saves time, keeps reliable track of purchases and gives clients a nice surprise from time to time.

 7. Keep a happy staff

 Your staff are the face of your business.
 A happy staff translates to satisfied customers.
 Hire carefully, train well, pay fairly and listen to your staff.
 This will ensure your business is consistently meeting the high standards that you have.
-As the owner, you are responsible for providing a quality product but the staff, often times, is responsible for the customer experience.
+As the owner or manager, you are responsible for providing a quality product, but the staff, often times, is responsible for the customer experience.
 In many businesses, this is just as integral to customer retention as the product itself.

 8. Feedback is good, even when it’s bad

 Invite customer feedback, both positive and negative.
 Many people hesitate to write a negative review or complain even when unsatisfied.
 You can win a customer back that you didn’t even know you had lost with a simple satisfaction survey after each purchase.

 With that said, there are plenty of people who are happy to leave a negative review.
 No business owner wants a negative review, but it’s helpful feedback nonetheless.
 Take it to heart and analyze how your business could adapt to eliminate a similar review in the future.
 With the right amount of tact and care, these can even be flipped into creating long-term customers.
 Don’t be afraid to give away free products or services for unhappy customers.